 Cost of revenues increased \$0.1 million, or 2%, to \$2.6 million for the fiscal year 2018 compared to \$2.6 million for the fiscal year 2017.
-The increase was driven by the costs incurred by implementing new processes and procedures for the new product "Nevome" in fiscal year 2018, which was generally offset by less spending on lab supplies due to the automation of several processes in our central laboratory that allowed us to reduce the amount of supplies we use in our sample analysis process.
+The increase was driven by the costs incurred by implementing new processes and procedures for the new product then called "Nevome" and now called "PLA plus" in fiscal year 2018, which was generally offset by less spending on lab supplies due to the automation of several processes in our central laboratory that allowed us to reduce the amount of supplies we use in our sample analysis process.
 Much of the cost of revenue expenses incurred primarily relate to salaries and benefits, laboratory supplies, shipping costs, equipment maintenance and calibration, utilities and depreciation.
 In the near- and long-term future, we remain committed to continuing the automation of our laboratory processes in order to become more cost efficient and productive.